25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 You’ll get to the top in around 15-20 minutes where you can enjoy the views and reward yourself with a glass of wine at restaurant Vidilica terrace!

-If you’re staying in Split for a few days you might want to spend a few hours relaxing at the beach and Gooshter Beach Club is the best!
-This stylish beach club with dreamy decor belongs to the best 5 star hotel around Split, Le Meridien Lav Split, I recommend it for those looking to stay on the beach in my guide, Where To Stay In Split!
+If you’re looking to spend a few hours at the beaches in Split and break away from the bustle, a visit to Gooshter Beach Club is a must!
+This stylish beach club with dreamy decor belongs to the best 5-star hotel around Split, Le Meridien Lav Split, it’s also my top recommendation for those looking to stay on the beach!

 You can easily grab an Uber to get there, it’s less than 15 minutes away and you won’t regret it, I’ve been many times, the scenery is stunning and it even has its own marina of yachts!